AngelicGhozt/AngelicGhozt/README.md

   I have alot of ideas that i want to combine and implement into a creative aspect of coding, while adapting and experienceing new challenges along the way.

-  I want to create and build whatever I can imagine.
+  I want to learn to create and build whatever I can imagine.

   I am not sure where coding is going to take me, or what area i will be focused on.

-- 🌱 I’m currently learning on Coddy.Tech i will add more sources the more i dive into it.
+- 🌱 I’m currently learning on........ i will add more sources the more i dive into it.
 - 🔭 I’m currently working on.... future projects TBA.
 - 📫 How to reach me: TBA
 - ⚡ Fun fact: I like to play and stream my video game play online as my side hobby.